pu2clr/SI4735/README.md

 ### Schematic

-The main porpuse of this prototype is to test de Si4735 Arduino Library.
+The main porpuse of this prototype is testing de Si4735 Arduino Library.
 It does not intend to be a real radio for exigent listener.
-However, it is possible to start with it and after include some devices to improve, for example,  its sensibility,  beyond other desired features.
+However, it is possible to start with it and after include some devices to improve, for example,  its sensibility beyond other desired features.

 The image bellow shows a version of Slicon Labs SSOP Typical Application Schematic.
 The basic difference are the pull-up resitors on I2C bus.